fbpx

 Instead of using whiteout, rely on the keyword trick that Rick listed earlier.
 It’s a much safer, more transparent way to create a resume that will stand out among the rest.

-You Need To Know Your Resume, Online Application And Linkedin Profile Inside Out
+You Need To Know Your Resume, Online Application And LinkedIn Profile Inside Out

 Paper resumes are phasing out, so by getting into a routine of writing the same information for your online application that is on your LinkedIn profile, you’ll be able to adjust when this transition comes about soon.